Day Boat Itinerary Suggestions from Wroxham

 (We’d suggest a minimum of a 3-hour trip to enjoy the trail, Wroxham and Salhouse Broad)

-#Top Tip: There is no need to moor up to feed the ducks and swans. just pop the boat into neutral and start throwing a little food onto the water – the birds will soon notice you!
+#Top Tip: No need to moor up to feed the ducks and swans. just pop the boat into neutral and start throwing a little food onto the water – the birds will soon notice you!

 #Top Tip: Swans and ducks like to feast on corn, grapes, oats, wheat, lettuce, vegetable trimmings and peas.
 A little bread will not harm them, but a varied diet is much much better